iecse/OrderOfChaos_TechTatva2025/20. LeverOfJadooNagar/readme.md

-# The Lever of Divergia
+# The Lever of Jadoo Nagar

 ## Question Difficulty: Easy

-In the mystical realm of **Divergia**, two enchanted arrays of numbers exist:
+In the mystical realm of **Jadoo Nagar**, two enchanted arrays of numbers exist:

 - The **Array of Flame** (`a`)
 - The **Array of Frost** (`b`)